 To learn more on the specificities of adding a logo, you can read this article.

-You want to deliver the WOW effect with your dashboard?
-Our designers can take care of that and create a fully customized design.
+You want to get further and deliver the WOW effect with your dashboard?
+We can create a fully customized design according to your brand chart.

 1.3 – The time period